Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area: Introduction and main results

 In order to state our main results, let us first set up the necessary notation.
 For an embedded and closed minimal hypersurface $M^n\emb (N^{n+1},g)$ in a closed Riemannian manifold $N$ with $n\leq 6$, we define the total curvature by

 where $A$ denotes the second fundamental form of the embedding.
-In the case that $M$ is orientable, we define the Morse index of $M$, denoted $index(M)$, as the number of negative eigenvalues associated with the Jacobi (second variation) operator for minimal hypersurfaces $M\subset N$:
+We define the Morse index of $M$, denoted $index(M)$, as the number of negative eigenvalues associated with the Jacobi (second variation) operator for minimal hypersurfaces $M\subset N$:

 where $v\in\Gamma({\rm{N}}M)$ is a section of the normal bundle, $\D^\bot$ is the normal connection, and of course $Ric_N$ is the Ricci curvature of $N$.
 Moreover, we denote the $p^{th}$ eigenvalue of the Jacobi operator by $\lambda_p$.
-If $M$ is non-orientable, then $index(M)$ and $\lambda_p$ are defined by lifting the problem to the orientable double cover of $M$.
 We then define

 the set of closed, smooth and embedded minimal hypersurfaces with area and Morse index bounded from above (where by area we mean $\h^n(M)$, the $n$-dimensional Hausdorff measure of $M$).

 Similarly,

 is the set of elements in $\mathfrak{M}(N)$ with bounded area and $p^{th}$ eigenvalue $\lambda_p$ of the Jacobi operator bounded from below.